 Is there water in the areas for dogs to drink?

 Yes, every area has water available for drinking, it is changed and filled often.
 Some dogs are not a fan of drinking out of the community dishes, so your dog may drink large amounts of water when he/she gets home.

 Can I bring in a lunch for my dog?

 You may bring in a lunch for your dog.
 We will give him/her lunch at the time you request and he/she will have fresh water in with him/her as well.
 The only downfall to lunch is that your dog will have to be in a room for at least an hour.
 This is done so that the food digests and they do not get sick in daycare.
 Also, digestion is critical to combat the condition "Bloat", his is the twisting of the stomach that would require emergency surgery to repair.

 We take the dogs outside for potty breaks every hour.
 We have a fenced in area with kennel turf down.
 Dogs do not get muddy or get stone dust on them.
 The area is cleaned multiple times a day and it is disinfected regularly.

 What is boarding?

-Boarding is staying overnight with us in our cage-free facility, where your dog will have his/her own room.
+Boarding is staying overnight with us in our cage-free facility.
+Your dog will have his/her own room.
 The rooms are tiled with a finished floor and full glass door, so he/she can see out.
 You may bring in bedding, blankets, toys, and anything else that may make your dog's stay more enjoyable.
-We require that you bring food so that we keep their diet the same.
+We require that you bring food so that we keep his/her diet the same.
 This reduces the chance of gastrointestinal issues during his/her stay.